coder/coder-v1-cli/docs/coder_tls_acme.md

-      --agree-tos                    Agree to ACME Terms of Service --credentials stringToString   DNS provider credentials (default []) --domains stringArray          Domains to request certificates for --email string                 Email to use for ACME account (default "e") -h, --help                         help for acme
+      --agree-tos                    Agree to ACME Terms of Service --credentials stringToString   DNS provider credentials (default []) --domains stringArray          Domains to request certificates for --email string                 Email to use for ACME account -h, --help                         help for acme
       --info                         Show supported DNS providers and required credentials for each --provider string              DNS provider hosting your domains